lovelysusy924/sinatra-fwitter-3-databases-pc-jastor-120215/README.md

 # Sinatra Fwitter 3 -  Databases

-## Outline

-1. Add Gems to our gemfile - `activerecord`, `sinatra-activerecord`, `rake`, `tux`, and `sqlite3`
-2. Connect to our database in `config/environment.rb`
-3. Create a migration for a table called `tweets` with up and down methods.
-The table should have columns for username and status.
-4. Migrate the database and update the tweet model so that it inherits from ActiveRecord::Base.
-Comment out or remove all of the methods and attributes.
-5. Update the application controller to use hash syntax to create new tweets.

 ## Objectives

 1. Create a connection to a sqlite database with activerecord in a Sinatra application.